RSS-Bridge/rss-bridge/README.md

     ; Defines how often an error must occur before it is reported to the user report_limit = 3

+The report count is reset to 0 each day.

 ### How to password-protect the instance

 HTTP basic access authentication: